2025-2026 Movie Awards Tracker: Winners, Noms & Dates (Oscars, Golden Globes…)

 Golden Globe Awards 2026 – Nominations & Winners

-(Nominations: December 8, 2025 | Ceremony: January 5, 2026)
+(Nominations: December 8, 2025 | Ceremony: January 11, 2026)

 The Golden Globes are that fun, boozy kickoff to the big awards—voted on by international journalists from the Golden Globe Foundation (formerly the HFPA), they split films into drama and musical/comedy for extra sparkle.
 They're a huge deal because they predict Oscars, celebrate TV too (but we'll stick to movies here), and always deliver wild moments.
 Nominations dropped on December 8, 2025, announced live by Marlon Wayans and Skye P. Marshall from the Beverly Hilton in L.A.—and wow, One Battle After Another crushed it with nine nods total.
-The ceremony hits January 11, 2026, at the Beverly Hilton, hosted by Nikki Glaser (back for round two), airing live on CBS and streaming on Paramount+ from 8 p.m.
+The ceremony took place January 11, 2026, at the Beverly Hilton, hosted by Nikki Glaser (back for round two), airing live on CBS and streaming on Paramount+ from 8 p.m.
 ET.
 Winners TBD—I'll update this table then.
 For now, here's the full nominee lineup in our key spots:

 Category Nominees Movie / Distributor